deVedant/Complete-Machine-Learning-And_Data-Science-Bootcamp/README.md

 * Section 3 - End-to-end structured data projects (classification and regression)
 * Section 4 - Neural networks, deep learning and transfer learning with TensorFlow 2.0
 * Section 5 - Communicating and sharing your work

+## Things that are not included
+* Integration with the front end.